-The Knights of Columbus Essay Contest is open to all Catholic students — in public, private or parochial schools — in grades 8,9,10,11 and 12 during the current school year.
+Eligibility – The Knights of Columbus Essay Contest is open to all Catholic students — in public, private or parochial schools — in grades 8, 9, 10, 11 and 12 during the current school year.

-August/September: Councils, assemblies and circles contact schools to secure cooperation.
+August/September: Councils, assemblies contact schools to secure cooperation.
 At this time the date, place and means of recognizing winners should be determined.

-September/October: Students write essays.
-Essays should be submitted to judges by October 15.
+September: Students write essays.
+Essays should be submitted to judges by September 30.

 The Essay Contest council participation form (#4216) for the council level should be filled out and sent to the Supreme Council Department of Fraternal Mission by January 30.

-May/June: International Essay Contest winners announced by the Supreme Council Office.
+January: International Essay Contest Winners announced by the Supreme Council Office

-Judges will be selected by the sponsoring Knights of Columbus council, assembly or circle.
+Judges will be selected by the sponsoring Knights of Columbus council or assembly.
 Council, assembly members, clergy, civic officials and/or members of the community may serve as judges.

 Essays will be judged on a 100-point scoring system: